Children’s Literature

 - Charlesbridge

-Also, many hold leadership roles, including the founder of the Boston Book Festival and the children’s book editor of Kirkus Reviews.
+Also, many hold leadership roles, including the founder of the Boston Book Festival and the recent children’s book editor of Kirkus Reviews.
 Others have published bestselling and award-winning books.
 Some teach in schools and universities or work in youth services at institutions like the Boston Public Library.

 Alumnae/i have served on prestigious children’s book award committees, including the Newbery, Caldecott, and Coretta Scott King Awards.
 Also, our alumnae/i include: